 Chapter 6 - Ancient Rome and Early Christianity

 A form of government in which power is in the hands of representatives and leaders are elected by citizens who have the right to vote.

 In ancient Rome, a member of the wealthy, privileged upper class.

-in ancient Rome, one of the common farmers, artisans, and merchants who made up most of the population
+In ancient Rome, one f the common farmers, artisans, and merchants who made up most of the population.

-In ancient Rome, a political leader given absolute power to make laws and command the army for a limited time (usually about 6 months).They were chosen by the consuls and elected by the Senate.
+In ancient Rome, a political leader given absolute power to make laws and command the army for a limited time.

 A period of peace and prosperity throughout the Roman Empire, lasting from 27 B.C. to A.D.
 180.